efugier/smartcat/README.md

 - the directory can be set using the `SMARTCAT_CONFIG_PATH` environement variable
 - use `#[<input>]` as the placeholder for input when writing prompts
 - the default model is a local `phi3` ran with ollama but I recommend trying the latest ones and see which one works best for you;
+- the prompt named `default` will be the one used by default.
-- you can play with the temperature and set a default for each prompt depending on its use case.
+- you can play with the temperature and set a default for each prompt depending on its use case;

 Three files are used:

-`conversation.toml`
+- `.api_configs.toml` stores your credentials, you need at least one API with key or a local ollama setup;
+- `prompts.toml` stores you prompt templates, you need at least the `default` prompt;

-which stores the latest chat if you need to continue it.
+- `conversation.toml` stores the latest chat if you need to continue it, it's automanaged but you can make backups if you want.

 `.api_configs.toml`